Lightstreamer/Lightstreamer-kafka-connector/README.md

   Kafka Connector will then route the event to all matched items.

   In addition, the following section defines how to map the record to the tabular form of Lightstreamer fields, by using the aforementioned _Extraction Keys_.
-In this case, the `VALUE` predefined constant extracts the value part of Kakfa records.
+In this case, the `VALUE` predefined constant extracts the value part of Kafka records.

   ```xml
   <param name="field.stock_name">#{VALUE.name}</param>